How Do Pilots See at Night

 Night Vision Adaptation

 Human eyes need roughly 30 minutes to fully adapt to darkness.
-Probably should have led with this, honestly, but that adaptation process is why experienced pilots dim cockpit lighting and avoid bright lights before night flights.
+Probably should have led with this, honestly, because that adaptation process is why experienced pilots dim cockpit lighting and avoid bright lights before night flights.
 Red cockpit lighting preserves night vision while still allowing instrument reading.
-Peripheral vision becomes more important since the eye’s rods, which handle low-light vision, concentrate outside the center of the visual field.
+Peripheral vision becomes more important at night — the eye’s rods, which handle low-light detection, concentrate outside the center of the visual field, which means you often see dim objects better by not looking directly at them.

 Cockpit Instrumentation

-Instruments provide the information your eyes can’t gather directly at night.
+Instruments provide the information your eyes simply cannot gather directly at night.
 Attitude indicators, altimeters, airspeed indicators, and navigation displays are well-lit and continuously updating.
-That’s what makes instrument skills endearing to safety-conscious pilots: they work regardless of external visibility.
+That’s what makes instrument skills endearing to safety-conscious pilots: they work regardless of external visibility, whether it’s clouds, darkness, or both.

-Flight Management Systems automate navigation, fuel management, and flight planning, reducing workload and allowing pilots to focus on the actual flying.
+Flight Management Systems automate navigation, fuel management, and flight planning, reducing workload in the areas where distraction is most dangerous.

 External Aircraft Lighting